 If the worker was an employee fatally injured in a work-related accident or received permanent or partial total disability before dying of an unrelated cause, their spouse or dependent may receive compensation.
 Our team of Philadelphia Workers’ Compensation lawyers understand the laws as they apply to these situations and can help your family recover the damages you deserve while you focus on what is important.

 Not all employers offer the families of those who die on the job the financial settlements they deserve.
 When that occurs, the family is urged to seek a wrongful death claim to receive what they are owed.
 Compensation to a family can include:

-- Income lost
+- Income lost and wage loss benefits

 - Mental anguish

 - Pain and suffering before death

 Workers’ Compensation coverage includes death benefits, also known as survivor benefits, for the family left behind, including a spouse or other dependents, such as a minor child.
 Benefits the surviving members are entitled to include weekly benefits at 66 and two-thirds percent of the deceased family member’s wages from one year before the accident, and a maximum of $5,000 toward funeral expenses.
 These benefits can be extended for dependents who have a disability, are in the military, or are enrolled in college at the time of the death.

 In some cases, consequential death claims may apply.
 This typically occurs when an employee is receiving benefits for a disability caused by an injury on the job and the worker later dies, either related or not related to this original disability.
 An example would be a worker going on disability leave for a head injury, being put on pain killers, then dying of complications caused by the medication.
 Although the death was not directly caused by the head injury, the worker would not have died if the injury had not occurred.
 Cases where the death is fully unrelated to the disability leave may have a case despite the lack of relation.
 In those cases, it is advisable to seek legal counsel as soon as possible for the best possible outcome.